mdew192837/cc-django/README.md

 ### Additional Features for Staff
 Note that all desired actions can always be accessed via buttons in the table on the homepage.
 * Add a game to a specific club by the clicking the `Add Game` button.
+Adding a game will automatically update the `games_played` number for both the white and black player.
 Note that you can only do this if you have two or more players in that club.
 * Add a player to a specific club by clicking the `Add Player` button.
 Required fields will be marked with an asterisk and you will receive a bootstrap hint via JS if you do not fill out a required field.
 If you disable javascript, there is also backend authentication.
 This applies to similar CRUD features.
   * Cool feature.
 If you add a player's USCF ID (mine is 13778174), then the app will automatically fetch the player's USCF rating once the profile is saved.
 * Edit a game.
 Note that you cannot edit the players for a game, only the result of the game.
 Furthermore, this will not reprocess ratings as of now, as I was unable to figure out stepping back in time at this point.